jaxzin/NodeJS/README.md

 ======
 This is some sample code to demonstrate how to use gradle to bootstrap and wrap Node.js packaging.

-* installNPM retrieves a mac64 installation of node
-* uploadArchives loads this to a local repo as a jar
+* Step one - run "./gradlew -b install.gradle uploadArchives" to stage a local Maven repo with Node packaged as a jar
-* The current build task tests that this jar can be resolved
-* Next - unjar and run the ndm tool
+* Step two - run "./gradlew installPackages" to install coffee script.